 CIWEM offers the widest range of charterships and technical membership grades of any professional institute in the water and environment sector, reflecting our engagement with the widest spectrum of environmental issues.

-When you become a chartered member of CIWEM, you also have the opportunity to apply for the Engineering Council's registration Engineering Technician (EngTech), which can be applied for at the same time.
-If you are already a chartered member of CIWEM, you can submit an application for EngTech in a separate application.
+When you become a Technician or Chartered member of CIWEM, you also have the opportunity to apply for the Engineering Council's registration Engineering Technician (EngTech), which can be applied for at the same time.
+If you are already a Technician or Chartered member of CIWEM, you can submit an application for EngTech in a separate application.

 Becoming an Engineering Technician (EngTech)